Earlier this month I attended the CXPA conference in Salt Lake City.

 A clear case for customer experience ROI!

-Scaling CX And How Modern Teams Are Using Quick Wins
+Scaling CX And How A Modern CX Team Uses Quick Wins

 “When we started looking into CX internationally, we realized one region was spending what corporate spent annually on CX in a single month.”